-Your device can be used with wireless ANT+ sensors.
-For more information about compatibility and purchasing optional sensors, go to http://buy.garmin.com.
+Your device can be used with wireless ANT+ or Bluetooth sensors.
+For more information about compatibility and purchasing optional sensors, go to buy.garmin.com.

-Pairing ANT+ Sensors
+Pairing Your Wireless Sensors

-Pairing is the connecting of ANT+ wireless sensors, for example, connecting a heart rate monitor with your Garmin device.
-The first time you connect an ANT+ sensor to your device, you must pair the device and sensor.
-After the initial pairing, the device automatically connects to the sensor when you start your activity and the sensor is active and within range.
+The first time you connect a wireless sensor to your device using ANT+ or Bluetooth technology, you must pair the device and sensor.
+After they are paired, the device connects to the sensor automatically when you start an activity and the sensor is active and within range.